flueke/mvme/doc/sphinx/source/vme_script.rst

 **readabs** uses the given *<address>* unmodified, meaning the module base address will not be added.

 The optional last argument 'slow' is implemented for the MVLC only.
-It causes the VME bus read to be carried out on the falling edge of the modules DTACK signal instead of at the rising edge.
-This is a workaround for certain VME modules which to signal DTACK but do not yet have the correct data ready.
+It causes the VME read to be carried out on the trailing edge of the modules DTACK signal instead of at the leading edge.
+This is a workaround for VME modules which do signal DTACK while not having the actual data ready yet.

 .. _vme-command-blt:
 .. _vme-command-bltfifo: